-One may assume that Virtual Private Networks (VPNs) can simplify the task of setting up secure connections to remote machines and IoT devices.
+Do Virtual Private Networks (VPNs) really simplify the task of setting up secure connections to remote edge devices?

-The conclusion is that VPNs have been reduced to ‘very primitive networks’ and just do not fit the needs for secure remote access in today’s emerging world of things and machines.
+Conclusively, VPNs have been reduced to ‘very primitive networks’ and just do not fit the needs for secure remote access in today’s emerging world of edge computing.

 As Gartner recommends , what security and risk professionals in today’s digital enterprise need is a worldwide fabric/mesh of network and network security capabilities that can be applied when and where needed to connect entities to the networked capabilities they need access to.
-Think of an edge compute friendly, modular network infrastructure that functions as a global virtual LAN with firewalls, identify and access management, over-the-air updates, remote access and troubleshooting, etc. are all built-in foundationally.
-This network runs over any untrusted host as well as over any access or cloud infrastructure for any edge computing needs.
+Think of an edge compute friendly, modular network infrastructure that functions as a global virtual LAN with firewalls, identify and access management, over-the-air updates, remote access and troubleshooting, etc., all built-in foundationally.
+This network runs over any untrusted host as well as over any access or cloud infrastructure for diverging edge computing needs.
 The network can self-isolate depending on user needs while remaining invisible to the rest of the public Internet.
-Lastly, such a network infrastructure must offer a user-friendly interface for facilities operators to manage the network seamlessly, all from a single pane of glass based dashboard.
+Lastly, such a network infrastructure must offer a user-friendly interface for facilities operators to manage the network seamlessly, all from a single pane of a glass-based dashboard.

 Industrial enterprises with dispersed assets and diverse data sources are increasingly realizing that relying on VPNs that were originally designed to provide secure connectivity with enterprise data centers and campuses is simply futile.
-Legacy VPNs do not simply scale for machines, devices, sensors, and so on.
+Legacy VPNs do not scale for machines, devices, sensors, and so on.
 Instead, the digital enterprise of tomorrow needs an identity-centric, network-security based model that is akin to a global virtual LAN that makes assets invisible from the public Internet.
-This helps enterprises realize economies of scale, and democratize the remote access security and connectivity needs of the dispersed networks of things and machines aiming to drive business efficiencies with the power of data analytics going forward.
+This helps enterprises realize economies of scale, and democratize the remote access security and connectivity needs of dispersed edge networks aiming to drive business efficiencies with the power of data analytics.